TrishaChikoti/Space-Craft-Landing-with-PPO-and-GNN-/ReadME.md

 ![Space craft Demo](./Space_Craft_Landing_Using_GNN_Policy.gif)

 ## Overview
-This project explores different deep reinforcement learning architectures for solving the Lunar Lander problem.
-The primary focus is on comparing:

-- **MLP Policy with PPO**
-- **GNN POlicy with PPO**
-- **Transformer with PPO**

-The objective is to evaluate how different model architectures affect training performance and the ability to land the spacecraft successfully.
+This project investigates using **Graph Neural Network (GNN) architectures** combined with **Proximal Policy Optimization (PPO)** to solve the Lunar Lander problem.
+The goal is to assess how GNN policies affect training performance and the spacecraft's landing success rate.

 ## Methodology

 ### Proximal Policy Optimization (PPO)
-PPO is a policy gradient method that improves sample efficiency while maintaining stable updates.
-It has been widely used in reinforcement learning problems, including control tasks like Lunar Lander.
+PPO is a popular policy gradient reinforcement learning algorithm known for stable and efficient learning.
+It is well-suited for control tasks such as Lunar Lander.

-### Architectures Tested

-1. **MLP with PPO**: A standard multi-layer perceptron (MLP) was used as the policy network for PPO.
-This is a baseline approach commonly used in reinforcement learning.
+### GNN Architecture with PPO
-2. **GNN with PPO**: A Graph Neural Network (GNN) was integrated with PPO to capture spatial and structural relationships in the environment.
+A **Graph Neural Network** was integrated as the policy network for PPO.
+GNNs are designed to capture spatial and structural relationships in the environment, potentially improving the learning and generalization abilities of the RL agent.
-3. **Transformer with PPO**: A transformer-based policy was tested, but it did not yield satisfactory results.

 ## Results & Observations

-### Training Performance
-- **GNN with PPO:** The GNN-based policy converges more smoothly, with mean rewards stabilizing closer to the environment’s target score (200).
-The success-rate plot shows that the GNN approach achieves successful landings more consistently than the MLP-based agent, indicating better robustness and generalization.
+- **Training Stability:** The GNN-based PPO policy demonstrated smooth convergence during training, with mean rewards reaching and stabilizing near the environment’s target score (200).

-### Key Findings
-- The **GNN-based PPO** outperforms the **MLP-based PPO** in terms of stability and success rate.
-- The **Transformer-based PPO** struggled and did not show promising results.
+- **Consistent Success Rate:** The **GNN policy** consistently achieved successful landings more frequently than alternative architectures, highlighting its robustness and generalization capacity.
-- The **GNN approach led to higher mean rewards and a better success rate**, making it the preferred architecture for the task.
+- **Higher Rewards & Robustness:** Utilizing a GNN with PPO resulted in higher mean rewards and better landing success rates on average, indicating that this approach is well-suited for the problem.

 ## Conclusion

-Using GNNs with PPO provides a more robust approach to solving the Lunar Lander problem compared to MLP-based PPO.
-Future work could explore hyperparameter tuning and modifications to the transformer-based approach to improve its performance.
+Combining **GNNs with PPO** provides a robust and effective approach to solving the Lunar Lander problem, outperforming other architectures tested.
+Future work may explore further GNN enhancements or advanced exploration strategies to push the limits of reinforcement learning performance in this domain.